gruntwork-io/docs/docs/pipelines/overview/actions.md

 # Pipelines Actions

-When a user opens a Pull Request, Pipelines runs a set of operations in response to the proposed [infrastructure changes](../overview/#infrastructure-change).
+When a user opens a pull request, Pipelines runs a set of operations in response to the proposed [infrastructure changes](../overview/#infrastructure-change).
 We call these operations _pipelines actions_.
 Gruntwork Pipelines supports the following pipelines actions:

 ## Terragrunt plan